The Court of Protection

 Catrin Williams qualified into the team in October 2023 after successfully completing her training contract at the firm.
 Catrin has experience in Court of Protection (welfare) cases and she receives instructions from the Official Solicitor to represent mentally incapacitated persons in those cases.
 Catrin also has experience in private client, housing and community care law.

-The team is supported by a trainee solicitor, Jessie Marshall, and paralegals, Paige Bayford and Lucy Agombar.
+The team is supported by trainee solicitors, Jessie Marshall and Paige Bayford, and paralegals, Lucy Agombar, Eesha Parikh, and Morgan Fish.

 The team is ranked in the Legal 500 and Chambers and Partners, which is a recognition of the skill, expertise and extensive knowledge of practice in the Court of Protection within the team.